What is a portable air conditioner?

 Although these are not industrial machines, this is an excellent use for a portable air conditioner.
 Even with central air, computer server rooms have more robust cooling needs than other parts of the building tend to require.
 A portable air conditioner works well to boost the cooling in a server room.

-*If you can't find your concern answers here, please do not hesitate to contact us via email.
-We will provide a satisfied solution for you as soon.
+*If you can't find your concern answers here, please do not hesitate to contact us via email or live chat.
+We will provide a satisfied solution for you soon.